General

 Keeping an emergency information card handy can also serve as a practical reminder to seek help promptly.

-It's important to be aware of risk factors such as family history, high blood pressure, high cholesterol, and diabetes, which can elevate your risk of an attack.
-At Amavita, our preventive cardiology approach focuses on reducing heart attack risk through personalized interventions, ensuring that you receive the targeted cardiovascular care you need.
-We are here to support you every step of the way.
+It’s important to be aware of risk factors such as family history, high blood pressure, high cholesterol, and diabetes, which can elevate your risk of an attack.
+At Amavita, our team focuses on reducing risks through personalized interventions, ensuring that you receive the targeted cardiovascular care you need.
+We are here to help.

 Tingling in the left hand can be a significant indicator of various health conditions, including heart-related issues.
 Understanding the potential causes—such as heart attacks, peripheral artery disease, pinched nerves, multiple sclerosis, and diabetic neuropathy—is crucial for timely intervention.
 Recognizing these symptoms and the associated risk factors empowers individuals to seek medical attention promptly, potentially saving lives.